Navam9530/navam9530.github.io/_posts/2022-03-01-Navam's-Number.md

 math: True
 ---

+> Refresh the page once if the math doesn't get rendered properly!
+{: .prompt-info }

 ## Definition

 `Any Number which can be expressed as a sum of multiple numbers (called contributors) raised to some power, in multiple ways is called as a Navam's Number!`